phazarik/CMS-OpenData-analysis/README.md

 > **Note :** For setting up the CMS environment, CMSSW_5_3_32, open CMS Shell, set up the software architecture and version by doing `export SCRAM_ARCH=slc6_amd64_gcc472`, set up a new release area for CMSSW_5_3_32 by doing `cmsrel CMSSW_5_3_32`.

 ### Steps to make the NTuples:
-1. Open the CMS Shell Terminal and locate the NTupleMaker directory.
+1. Open the CMS Shell Terminal and locate the AOD2FunAOD directory.
 2. Set up the runtime environment needed to work with CMSSW by doing:
 ```
 cmsenv